 LBJ: 1.
 Long Binh Jail; the USARV Stockade, 2.
 Camp Long Binh Junction, home of the 90th Replacement Bn, through which most individual replacements are processed.

-Legs or Straight Legs – None Airborne Personnel.
+Legs or Straight Legs – Non-Airborne Personnel (non-jumpers)

 Lifers: Career soldiers